-Attending a training course to learn what a prescribed lubrication program entails is the first step towards a successful lubrication program implementation.
-Some students finish the course just as perplexed as they began, overwhelmed by the amount of material they must grasp, process, and implement in order to become a world-class organization.
+Attending a training course to learn what a prescribed lubrication program entails is the first step toward a successful Lubrication Program Implementation.
+However, even after completing the course, some students finish just as perplexed as they began, because they feel overwhelmed by the amount of material they must grasp, process, and implement in order to build a world-class organization.

-A blueprint for the months and years ahead is essential.
-A Lubrication and Oil Analysis Study is a document that serves as a beginning point for assessing present strengths, weaknesses, opportunities, and threats, as well as offering clear direction for short, medium, and long-term goals.
+Therefore, a blueprint for the months and years ahead is essential.
+A Lubrication and Oil Analysis Study serves as a starting point for assessing present strengths, weaknesses, opportunities, and threats, while also offering clear direction for short-, medium-, and long-term goals.

-After this study, an assessment is needed.
-In this stage, an engineering consultant examines the factory to review the program's current condition.
-This aids in identifying violations from best practices in the plant's lubrication program's core areas.
-You should have a clear understanding of the procedures required to alter their site at the end of this phase.
+Next, an assessment is required.
+In this stage, an engineering consultant examines the factory to review the program’s current condition.
+This process helps identify violations of best practices within the plant

 What to Buy